conduktor/conduktor-docs/docs/gateway/get-started/docker.md

 ### 1. Start the Docker environment

-Start all your docker processes, wait for them to be up and ready, then run in background:
+Start all your docker services, wait for them to be up and ready, then run in background:

 * `--wait`: Wait for services to be `running|healthy`.
 Implies detached mode.
 * `--detach`: Detached mode: Run containers in the background